 What are four harmful bodybuilding myths that you should quickly dismiss?
-If you are serious about your bodybuilding journey, you need to follow scientifically-backed research.
-Bodybuilding and fitness is literally a multi-billion dollar industry.
-There are many products and experts looking to exploit your enthusiasm.
+If you are serious about your bodybuilding journey, you must follow scientifically-backed research.
+Bodybuilding and fitness is a multi-billion dollar industry.
+Many products and experts are looking to exploit your enthusiasm.

-While a pump does feel fantastic, it has very little, if anything to do with properly stimulating your muscles to grow.
+While a pump does feel fantastic, it has minimal, if anything, to do with properly stimulating your muscles to grow.
 A pump is simply the result of increased blood flow to the muscle tissue and is certainly not indicative of a successful workout.
-A successful workout should only be gauged by the concept of progression.
-If you were able to lift more weight or perform more reps than you did in the previous week, then you did your job.
+The concept of progression should only gauge successful training.
+You did your job if you could lift more weight or perform more reps than you did the previous week.

 Bodybuilding Myth #2: Building muscle will cause you to become slower and less flexible.

-Muscles are responsible for every movement that your body makes, from running to jumping to throwing.
+Muscles are responsible for every movement your body makes, from running to jumping to throwing.
 The bottom line is that the stronger a muscle is, the more force it can apply.
-Having stronger, more muscular legs means increased foot speed, just as having stronger and more muscular shoulders means the ability to throw farther.
+Having more robust, muscular legs means increased foot speed, just as having more powerful and muscular shoulders means the ability to throw farther.
 Strong muscles are able muscles, not the other way around.

 Remember, we are not robots!
-It ís very important that you always move naturally when you exercise.
-This could mean adding a very slight sway in your back when you perform bicep curls, or using a tiny bit of body momentum when executing barbell rows.
-Loosen yourself up a bit and move the way your body was meant to be moved.
-Obsessing over perfect form will actually work against you rather than for you.
+It would be best if you permanently moved naturally when you exercised.
+This could mean adding a slight sway in your back when performing bicep curls or using a little body momentum when executing barbell rows.
+Loosen yourself up and move the way your body was meant to be driven.
+Obsessing over perfect form will work against you rather than for you.

-Bodybuilding Myth #4: If you want your muscles to grow you must feel the burn!
+Bodybuilding Myth #4: If you want your muscles to grow, you must feel the burn!

 The last word on bodybuilding myths